Vector ⥂

 feature_collection = response.json()

 In the above code snippet, a GeoJSON feature collection was downloaded from a webpage.
-The feature collection was then added to the table with the add() method.
-In this case, the feature collection contains polygons of US counties.
+The feature collection was then converted to a GeoDataFrame and ingested to the table with the add() method.
+Adding features will return a GeoPandas.GeoDataFrame with UUID attribution.
+If the Vector table were aspatial (i.e. no geometry column), a Pandas.DataFrame with UUID attribution would returned.

 Querying Data